rishabh-1509/rishabh-1509/README.md

 - 👋 Hi, I’m @rishabh-1509
-- 👀 I’m interested in machine learning and AI
+- 👀 I’m interested in LLM and RAG Models
 -     I also do app development
-- 🌱 I’m currently learning machine learnign and deep learnig
+- 🌱 I’m currently learning LLM and GAN nueral networks
-- 💞️ I’m looking to collaborate on my new Deep learning project
+- 💞️ I’m looking to collaborate on my new AI  project
 - 📫 How to reach me -  mail me rishabh09dwivedi@gmail.com
 - 😄 Pronouns: HE/HIM